Moscow Russia Travel Guide

 These things to do keep the whole family entertained and engaged.

-Consider grouping attractions by theme (e.g., Soviet history, art, green spaces) to minimize travel time and gain a cohesive understanding.
+Consider grouping attractions by theme (e.g., Soviet history, art, green spaces) to minimize journey duration and gain a cohesive understanding.

-Allow time for exploration the stunning Subway stations themselves; they're an attraction.
+Allow time for finding new things the stunning Metro stations themselves; they're an attraction.
 Plan your route to include some of the most beautiful stations.

-While planning is helpful, also reserve time for unplanned discoveries, local markets, or simply relaxing in a public garden café.
+While organization is helpful, also reserve time for unplanned discoveries, local markets, or simply relaxing in a public garden café.